Apple Pay on the Web

 Complete merchant validation

 Before you are able to display the payment sheet to the customer, you need to generate a valid payment session by interacting with Apple Pay servers.
-For security reasons, your server needs to do this, not your browser client code, unlike everything else in this demo.
-To start the merchant validation process, call the begin method on the session object you created above.
+For security reasons, your server needs to do this interaction, not your browser client code, unlike everything else in this demo.
+To start the merchant validation process, call the show method on the PaymentRequest you created above.

-After you do, the browser invokes your onvalidatemerchant handler, which needs to fetch a merchant session from your server.
+After calling the show method, the browser invokes your onmerchantvalidation handler, which needs to fetch a merchant session from your server.

 The following code shows an example of how to validate a merchant to generate a payment session: